vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 * `workshop.description` - A longer description of the workshop.
 * `workshop.image` - The name of an alternate workshop base image to use for the workshop.
 Options for workshop base images supplied with Educates are `jdk8-environment:*`, `jdk11-environment:*` and `conda-environment:*`.

-* `registry.host` - The host name of the registry where workshop files or images will be stored.
-Defaults to `registry.default.svc.cluster.local:5001`, the image registry created with the local Educates environment.
-* `registry.namespace` - The organization or account namespace on the registry where workshop files or images will be stored.
-Defaults to being unset.
-* `registry.protocol` - The protocol used for the registry when pulling down workshop files as OCI artefacts from the registry.
-Defaults to `http`.

 The fields can be supplied when creating a new workshop using the `--data-value` option.

 ```